Lauderdale County, Mississippi: Government and infrastructure

 The East Mississippi Correctional Facility is located in an unincorporated area of the county, near Meridian.
 Intended to provide intensive treatment for up to 1500 state prisoners who are mentally ill, it has been operated since 2012 by Management and Training Corporation under contract to the Mississippi Department of Corrections.
 In 2013 the ACLU and Southern Poverty Law Center filed a class-action suit against the state and MTC for poor conditions at the facility.
 The court granted the plaintiffs class certification in 2015, allowing the case to proceed.
 The former for-profit contractor, GEO Group, was forced out of its contracts for this and two other state facilities in 2012 as a result of settlement of a class-action suit for its poor management of the Walnut Grove Youth Correctional Facility.

+Politics

+Lauderdale County is a Republican stronghold, having seen a shift from the Democratic Party in the 1960s like much of Mississippi in general.
+This is true despite nearly half of the county's population being African American.

 Education

 Lauderdale County is within the service area of the East Mississippi Community College system.
 The system offers classes at the Naval Air Station Meridian Extension in Meridian.

 Other academic institutions are Meridian Community College, and Mississippi State University Meridian Campus.